 Bifacial solar panels are often frameless, requiring specialized mounting equipment to prevent damage to the edges of the panels.
 They are also typically heavier than their monofacial counterparts.

 The internal architecture of bifacial panels delivers better thermal efficiency than monofacials of the same rating.
-All solar panels work best when they are cold, so lower operating temperatures boost the already enhanced solar power numbers.
+All solar panels work best when cold, so lower operating temperatures boost the already enhanced solar power numbers.

 With conventional solar panels, all the connections and junction boxes are mounted on the back of the panel.
 In the case of bifacial panels, junction boxes are mounted around the edge of the panel to avoid unnecessary shading.